About

 Given the UNEA mandate to complete negotiations by the end of 2024 and the number of options and still bracketed text contained in the draft text, INC Chair Luis Vayas (Ecuador) conducted informal open-ended consultations among heads of delegations over the past six months since INC-4.
 In his scenario note for INC-5, Chair Vayas notes that delegations have expressed interest in a simplification in the structure and content of the instrument, and a sharpening of the focus on elements that are necessary for the instrument to be fully operational and effective.

 For INC-5, the last-scheduled meeting, INC Chair Vayas circulated a non-paper in late October 2024.
-This document builds on the common ground among INC members, and identifies areas where some work could be deferred “to a later stage.”
-Committee members may base their discussions on this document to finalize the treaty on plastic pollution.
+This document built on the common ground among INC members, and identified areas where some work could be deferred “to a later stage.”
+Committee members based their discussions on this document to finalize the treaty on plastic pollution.

-The Committee is expected to convene in four contact groups for the duration of the meeting, to address:
+The Committee convened in four contact groups for the duration of the meeting, to address:

-The Earth Negotiations Bulletin (ENB) writers for this meeting are Tallash Kantai; Christina Fernandez; Katarina Hovden; and Jose F. Pinto-Bazurco, Ph.D.
-The Photographer is Kiara Worth, Ph.D.
-The Editor is Pam Chasek, Ph.D.
+The Earth Negotiations Bulletin (ENB) writers for this meeting were Tallash Kantai; Christina Fernandez; Katarina Hovden; and Jose F. Pinto-Bazurco, Ph.D.
+The Photographer was Kiara Worth, Ph.D.
+The Editor was Pam Chasek, Ph.D.

 View past and future events